cloud-coder/cascon-2019-openshift/documentation/web-console-lab.md

   You can see that we now have 2 replicas.
 Overall, that's how simple it is to scale an application (Pods in a Service).

-- **Application "Self Healing"** - OpenShift will always make sure that, if one pod dies, there is going to be new pod created to fill its place.
+- **Application "Self Healing"** - OpenShift is constantly monitoring to see that the desired number of Pods is actually running,
 - Since we have two Pods running right now, let's see what happens if we "accidentally" kill one.
 On the same page where you viewed the list of pods after scaling to 2 replicas, open one of the pods by clicking its name in the list.
 In the top right corner of the page, there is an **Actions** tab.
 When opened, there is the **Delete** action.
   ![](docImages/webconsole13.png)

 - Click **Delete** and confirm the dialog.
 You will be taken back to the page listing pods, however, this time, there are three pods.
   ![](docImages/webconsole14.png)
+  The pod that we deleted is terminating (i.e., it is being cleaned up).
+A new pod was created because OpenShift will always make sure that, if one pod dies, there is going to be new pod created to fill its place.